Chapter 1:

 Rather than immediate expulsion, students became marked.
 In the same manner that an absent, failing student had to score perfectly on their next test or else be held back a year, marked students had to get their family businesses back in order within a time limit, or else be expelled from the Academy.

-Red, yellow, and blue necklaces became part of the ousted student’s dress code.
+Red, yellow, and blue necklaces became part of the ousted students’ dress code.
 A month for gross profit recovery was granted for each stratum.

 Branded with red, I had a month left.
 But this was April, the start of the school year.
 I had until Golden Week, sixteen days to make the recovery, or else it was the end of my romantic high school life, reputation, and my family’s financial future.

 Even if I had the blue necklace and was granted three months, the damage to the public perception was equal to all three groups.
-The moment the Academy ousted us, the public eye was on us, and anyone who wore these necklaces were the lowest of the low.
+The moment the Academy ousted us, the public eye was on us, and anyone who wore these necklaces was the lowest of the low.

 Because we were human, we made mistakes.
 We did things we could never take back.
 Even so, we continued to face forward as best we could.
 It’s just that right now, with my classmates’ chatter around the entry ceremony, that appeared difficult for me.